 - Slightly large; may not be suitable for small under sink spaces

-Selected for its 6-stage filtration that removes over 1,000 contaminants, built-in water pump, and an included brass faucet, the iSpring system is our top pick for the best under sink water filter.
-Alternatively, the Waterdrop system is a more affordable and compact option suitable for small spaces.
+Selected for its 6-stage filtration that removes over 1,000 contaminants, built-in water pump, and an included brass faucet, the iSpring under-sink filter system is our top pick.
+Alternatively, the Waterdrop under-sink filter system is a more affordable and compact option suitable for small spaces.
 While it has fewer filtration stages, its carbon filter can remove heavy metals and the filters last for up to 2 years (compared to the typical 6-12 months).

 How We Chose the Best Under Sink Water Filters

-Many of the featured systems can filter municipal water, well water, and alkaline water to remove over 1,000+ contaminants including chlorine, heavy metals, and bacteria.
+Many of the featured under-sink water filter systems can filter municipal water, well water, and alkaline water to remove over 1,000+ contaminants including chlorine, heavy metals, and bacteria.
 Some of the filters come with countertop faucets, saving the need for a separate (and potentially more costly) purchase.
-Select systems also stood out for their water-saving designs and built-in pumps that improve water pressure.
+Select systems also stood out for their water-saving designs and built-in pumps that improve water pressure as well as replacement filters.

 You may still be wondering about which filter removes the most contaminants, how to choose the right under-sink water filter for your home, and how often the filter needs to be changed.
 Read on for the answers to these and other commonly asked questions about under-sink water filters.

-A reverse osmosis system combined with a carbon filter is the most effective option for removing as many contaminants as possible.
+A reverse osmosis water filtration system combined with a carbon filter is the most effective option for removing as many contaminants as possible.

-Three important things to consider when choosing the best under-sink water filter are under-counter space, the amount of filtration desired, and the difficulty level of installation you’re willing to take on.
+Three important things to consider when choosing the best under-sink water filtration systems are under-counter space, the amount of filtration desired, and the difficulty level of installation you’re willing to take on.

 The timeframe for changing your under-sink filter will depend on the model you choose.
 It’s important to read the manufacturer’s instructions.
 Most will have a lifespan of six months to a year.